Skip to main content

 Latest News

-The FY 2023 omnibus legislation passed in December 2022 extends current Medicare PHE-tied telehealth flexibilities through the end of 2024 (including the authority to permit audio-only services).
-The omnibus also included a two-year extension of the Acute Care Hospital at Home Medicare waiver program.
+]Medicare PHE-tied telehealth flexibilities have been extended through the end of 2024 (including the authority to permit audio-only services).
+This also includes the Acute Care Hospital at Home Medicare waiver program.

 Status